The Return of the Musketeers: Release

-Completed in 1988, The Return of the Musketeers was released for cinemas in the European market in April 1989, and while it was given positive reviews by the critics, it was not well received at the box office.
+Completed in 1988, The Return of the Musketeers was released for cinemas in the European market in April 1989, and while it was given positive reviews by critics, it was not well received at the box office.
 It was released on video in the spring of 1990.
-The film was acquired by Universal for U.S. theatrical release, but given its lackluster European box office, the studio chose instead to give the film its U.S. debut on cable television's USA Network (which was part owned by the studio) two years later, on 3 April 1991.
+The film was acquired by Universal for U.S. theatrical release, but given its lacklustre European box office, the studio chose instead to give the film its U.S. debut on cable television's USA Network (which was partly owned by the studio) two years later, on 3 April 1991.

 Years later in a career interview, Lester said, "I really won't talk about The Return of the Musketeers...I never have and I won't now.
 But I think you can draw your own conclusions."

 Reception

 The Return of the Musketeers received mixed reviews: the online review aggregator Rotten Tomatoes currently rates it at 60%, based on five reviews.